godotengine/godot-docs/classes/class_node.rst

 - void **set_name** **(** :ref:`String<class_string>` name **)**

-Set the name of the :ref:`Node<class_node>`.
+Set the name of the ``Node``.
 Name must be unique within parent, and setting an already existing name will cause for the node to be automatically renamed.

 .. _class_Node_set_network_master: